-Section 3.23 seeks information regarding market indicators and how planning and infrastructure decisions impact affordability for different community groups.
+Section 3.23 of the NPS-UD seeks information regarding market indicators and how planning and infrastructure decisions impact affordability for different community groups.
 There is also a need for a specific focus on Māori housing demand.
 This section will provide analysis of house prices and tenure, affordability, social housing, Māori housing, locational preferences, national and international trends, migrant demand, household crowding, and demand for visitor accommodation.

-5.1 Monitoring
+7.3.1.
+Monitoring